TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/do_now.md

     <br>
     <br>

-2. Copy the following code into the editor.
+2. Copy the following code into the editor:

     ```python
     my_building = [